In Reserve

 But you can give it another day, maybe two more days, staking the possibility of another precious Brix unit against the ripening interests of robins and bluejays.
 Putting nets over the vines adds another element of anxious timing to the harvest, helping keep the birds at bay but also diminishing the sunlight on the grapes.
 Meanwhile, Lavorgna’s watching the sky for clouds.
 “If it rains, all that sugar gets diluted.
 So if you see a storm coming, do you pick it before the storm or do you wait until after the storm?”

-“A couple years ago, I was [at a vineyard] in Long Island and they were just starting to net theirs.
+“A couple years ago, I was in Long Island and they were just starting to net theirs.
 Long Island picks first compared to Connecticut.
 So I said, ‘Okay, when I come back, I think I’m going to net.’
 When I came back, it was a Sunday.
 Monday, I went in there, saw everything was perfect.
 By Wednesday, wiped out.”

 Lavorgna estimates a perfect bird-free yield of 50 vines to be about 40 gallons, which means about 200 bottles of wine.
 “But that hasn’t happened yet.
 If you get three or four gallons, you’re good right now.
 It’s a lot of work.
 My father says, ‘Why do you keep torturing yourself?’